hmalphettes/kibana-proxy/README.md

 For Kibana 4 it seems an authentication plugin is what is needed to replace this proxy.

 In fact Kibana 4 is a NodeJS app since RC1.
-We should be able to plug our middleware for authentication is a sniffy!
+We should be able to plug our middleware for authentication in a sniffy!

 Usage
 =====